-AMA member Matt Lecuyer, MD, is an attending physician at Children’s National Medical Center in Washington, DC.
+AMA member Matthew Lecuyer, MD, MPH, is an attending physician at Children’s National Medical Center in Washington, D.C.
 Previously, he was a pediatric emergency medicine fellow at Brown University.
-He has gone through the Match twice and is thrilled with the results.
+He has gone through the Match twice—once for residency and again for the fellowship—and is thrilled with the results.

-But he knows how stressful it is, not because of the process of submitting a Match rank-order list, but because of the emotions and the churning thoughts leading up to Match Day.
+But he knows how stressful it is.
+Not because of the process of submitting a Match rank-order list, but because of the emotions and the churning thoughts leading up to Match Day.
 He has several pieces of advice for students about to go through Match ranking.
-The deadline for medical students participating in the 2021 Match to certify their Match rank-order list is March 3.
+The deadline for medical students participating in the 2024 Match to certify their Match rank-order list is Feb.
+28.

-When you’re making your final list, keep in mind FREIDA™, the AMA’s comprehensive residency and fellowship database, includes the over 12,000 Accreditation Council for Graduate Medical Education-accredited residency programs, and it offers a streamlined user experience.
+When you’re making your final list, keep in mind FREIDA™, the AMA Residency and Fellowship Database®, which includes detailed information about more than 13,000 Accreditation Council for Graduate Medical Education-accredited residency programs and offers a streamlined user experience.

 Fourth-year stresses